-Answer: Enoch and Elijah, and their apparent disappearance to heaven mystify many Bible readers.
+Answer: Enoch and Elijah, and their apparent disappearance, mystifies many readers of God's word.
 Some believe they are evidence proving those who die righteously will go to heaven.
-So, what does the Bible REALLY say happened to these two men?
+So, what does the Bible really say happened to these two men?

 Although the prophet Elijah is referenced 69 times in the KJV Bible, only two places discuss Enoch by name, Genesis 5:24 and Hebrews 11:5.
 Concerning the reference in Genesis, various translations state that he walked with God and that he took him (KJV, NKJV, NIV, HCSB, and NRSV).
 The NAB says he "was no longer here."

 Without a trace

 The NLB, Moffet, and TEV translations state the Enoch "disappeared."
 For the reference in Hebrews 11:5, several translations state that because of his faith he was taken and 'did not see death' because the Eternal took him away.

 By faith Enoch was transported so that he would not look upon death, and was not found because God had transported him; for before his departure it was testified of him that he pleased God (Hebrews 11:5, HBFV).